-Bob Fnk is the W. D. and Hollis R. Bond Professor of English and Director of Creative Writing at Hardin-Simmons University, Abilene, Texas.
+Bob Fnk is the retired W. D. and Hollis R. Bond Professor of English and Director of Creative Writing at Hardin-Simmons University, Abilene, Texas.
 His most recent book of poetry is Strange You Never Knew (April, 2013, Wings Press, San Antonio).
 His previous five books of poetry include The Tongues of Men and of Angels (Texas Tech University Press, 1995) and Tracking The Morning (Wings Press, San Antonio, 2005), one of three finalists for the Violet Crown Award from the Writers’ League of Texas.
 His literary nonfiction book Twilight Innings: A West Texan on Grace and Survival (Texas Tech University Press, 2006), one of five finalists in the “Essays” category for ForeWord Magazine’s 2006 Book of the Year, was awarded the “Silver” medal, second place.
 His first poetry collection Azimuth Points was the 1981 Texas Review Poetry Prize Chapbook (Sam Houston State University, 1981).

 Poems and literary nonfiction have appeared in numerous journals including The Southern Review, Poetry, TriQuarterly, The Iowa Review, New England Review, Michigan Quarterly Review, Southwest Review, Image, Poetry Northwest, Southern Poetry Review, Crab Orchard Review, The Texas Review, Gulf Coast, The American Literary Review, The Iron Horse Literary Review.